jssicakisner/RESTful-web-service/README.md

 - Spring Boot - Spring Web
 - Gradle

-1. The ==KeyValue dependency== was used to provide all the implementation details.
+1. The KeyValue dependency was used to provide all the implementation details.
 2. Used Data Validation with Spring Boot to customize the error output.
 3. Used a demo client application to test the API.
 4. The RESTful web service includes CORS access control headers in its response.
 But it's restricted to enable CORS only from the [Whatabyte](https://dashboard.whatabyte.app) origin, which is the URL of the demo application.